 The Clinton Administration requested \$458.4 million for CTR in FY2001.
 The Senate Armed Services Committee approved the full amount, but limited the use of funds for the construction of the chemical weapons destruction facility until the Secretary of Defense could certify that Russia was committed to providing at least \$25 million per year to help construct and operate the facility; that Russia was committed to destroying all its remaining nerve agent; that other nations were committed to providing funding for the social infrastructure around this facility; and that Russia was committed to destroying its chemical weapons production facilities.
-The House, in contrast, again eliminated all funding for the chemical weapons destruction facility.
+The House again eliminated all funding for the chemical weapons destruction facility.
 In its version of the Defense Authorization Bill (H.R.
 4205), it provided only \$433.4 million for CTR.
-The House prevailed in the Conference Committee, and the Conference Report (H.Rept.
+The House prevailed and the Conference Report (H.Rept.
 106-945) authorizes the appropriation of only \$433.4 million for CTR and precludes any expenditures on the construction of a chemical weapons destruction facility in Russia.
 Instead, it expresses the sense of Congress that the international community should do more to help Russia eliminate its chemical weapons in accordance with its obligations under the Chemical Weapons convention.

 The Bush Administration requested \$403 million for CTR programs, a reduction of \$40 million from the amount authorized in FY2001.
 This reduction results primarily from the absence of funding for the Mayak plutonium storage facility.
 The Administration has stated that Russia does not require any additional assistance with this project.
-The Administration has, however, requested \$50 million to resume construction at the chemical weapons destruction facility in Russia.
-Congress had denied funding for this project in FY2000 and FY2001, but both the House Armed Services Committee and Senate Armed Services Committee approved the request for FY2002.
-The Administration has reportedly completed its review of the CTR program, and has concluded that it should continue with most of the programs currently underway.
+The Administration did, however, requested \$50 million to resume construction at the chemical weapons destruction facility in Russia.
+Congress had denied funding for this project in FY2000 and FY2001, but it approved the request for FY2002, along with its approval of the full request for \$403 million.
+In late December 2001, the Administration completed its review of the CTR program, and has concluded that it should continue with most of the programs currently underway.
 It concluded that these programs were "effectively managed" and did serve U.S. interests.
 The Administration will, however, expect Russia to make a greater contribution to the efforts itself, and it may expect Russia to alter its behavior in other areas, such as nuclear cooperation with Iran.
-The House and Senate both approved the Administration's request for CTR funding in their versions of the FY2002 Defense Authorizaiton bills (H.R.
-2586 and S. 1438).
-The House, however, requested a report on the rationale for the continuation of CTR funding and implementation through the Department of Defense.